 In the same journal, there is a discussion of the term "planetary sustainability" by Claus Beisbart (2019), and a response by me (forthcoming).

 - A special issue of the brand new CUP journal globalsustainability will be fully dedicated to planetary sustainability,

-- A COSPAR paper with André Galli is in planning.
+- A COSPAR paper with André Galli has been accepted.

-- Besides, the project is envisioned to result in a book.
+- Besides, the project is envisioned to lead to a book.

 Sequence of chapters planned:

 1. "Introductory chapter"

 3. “Space Debris, Space Mining and Sustainable Development”